 - While we're on the subject of makeup, leave as much at home as you possibly can.
 You want to stick to things you can apply quickly and easily, and not bring anything that at high risk for melting.
-Personally, I think I'm just going to try to survive the weekend with Chapstick, highlighting powder, and waterproof mascara and eyeliner, but to each her own!
+Personally, I usually try to survive the weekend with Chapstick, highlighting powder, waterproof mascara, and eyeliner, but to each her own!

 - Again, do not forget sunscreen!
 This will probably be the most important thing you pack all weekend.

-Although I did plenty of research, I'm not an expert on this subject by any means.
+Although I've done plenty of research, I'm not an expert on this subject, even after a few festivals.
 If you have any good music festival beauty tips to share with the rest of us, please leave a comment and the end of this post and tell us!

 3. Pack smart.

-Now isn't the time to bring that Vera Bradley duffel you got for graduation -- fancy or designer items will make you and your campsite a target for theft.
+Now isn't the time to bring that Louis Vuitton Neverfull tote you got for graduation -- fancy or designer items will make you and your campsite a target for theft.
 Other things to keep in mind: